11.07.2019 in Law

 It also involve safeguarding civilians against any effects of hostilities that can be inflicted by weapons that can cause vast, superfluous, long term excessive injuries and damages to the natural environment (Hecht 1984; Janssen & Meyer 2009; Ramberg 2000).
 The convention is also determined to sustain negotiations to end the arms race concerning the discovery and innovations of sophisticated weapons and to help develop confidence among all states, and to lead full disarmament by the use of very stringent and efficient international control (Blair1980), with a view to ending production, stockpiling and proliferation of such weapons.
 Such weapons include biological weapons that may cause massive destruction and land mines, some of which are poison gases that were manufactured by the British and nuclear mines that cause and long term injuries to the soldiers and civilians (Program and work paper 1985).

 Use of laser technology as a weapon which produces beams of high radiations that can cause widespread destructions and incapacitation including temporary or permanent lose of sight through the exposure to the laser light beams and radiations.
 This will eventually lead to the achievement of the goal of peaceful coexistence of people and nations world over.
-The ratification on the convention by the United Kingdom will therefore make UK to be one of the lovers of world peace (Clark & Sohn 1960).
+The ratification of the convention by the United Kingdom will therefore make the UK one of the proponents of world peace (Clark & Sohn, 1960).
 United Kingdom needs security in her territory and the safety of her citizens against such destructive weapons.

-This means that if all nations including the UK ratify the convection on the prohibition of the development, production, stockpiling and use of chemical weapons and on their destruction (Sarcevic & Volken 1986), that was initiated in 1980, then all nations will be assured safety without such attacks.
+This means that if all nations, including the UK, ratify the convention on the prohibition of the development, production, stockpiling, and use of chemical weapons and their destruction (Sarcevic & Volken, 1986), which was initiated in 1980, then all nations will be assured safety without such attacks.
 The United Nations Security Council which is the initiator of these conventions can authorize for invasion into any territory considered to be a threat to international peace, to be forced to withdraw the threats.
 This will be to the benefit of world peace (Spitzeck 2009; Silverburg 2011).
-The United Kingdom Sale of Goods Act of 1979 is also limited to protect the interests of the buyer only at the expense of the rights of the seller (Mark & Mance 1981).
+The United Kingdom Sale of Goods Act of 1979 is also limited to protect the interests of the buyer only, at the expense of the rights of the seller (Mark & Mance, 1981).
 This therefore makes the 1980 convention CISG a better law since it is an international trade law that protects the rights of both the buyer and seller and is recognized by several countries in all the continents of the world (Homas 1980).

 Effects of Ratification